openzfs/openzfs-docs/docs/Getting Started/Arch Linux/Root on ZFS/3-system-configuration.rst

      done
     fi

+   By default, systemd will halt boot process if any entry in ``/etc/fstab`` fails to mount.
+This is unnecessary for mirrored EFI boot partitions.
+   With the above mount options, systemd will skip mounting them at boot, only mount them on demand when accessed.

 #.
 Configure mkinitcpio::

     mv /mnt/etc/mkinitcpio.conf /mnt/etc/mkinitcpio.conf.original
     tee /mnt/etc/mkinitcpio.conf <<EOF
     HOOKS=(base udev autodetect modconf block keyboard zfs filesystems) EOF